jawadswed/cheap-flights-finder/README.md

 4- then it populates emails from another google sheet that has all the emails of the "signed in" users.

-5- it sends the results to those users as an SMS, WHatsApp and email .
+5- if results are found it sends a low price alert to those users as an SMS, WHatsApp and email .